MooersLab/jupyterlabcctbxsnips/README.md

 A fifth protocol applies where there is a clear path to building PyMOL from source code.
 The idea is to build and install PyMOL using the same Python Interpreter that was used to build CCTBX.
 This approach is adapted from the one for [Fedora](https://pymolwiki.org/index.php/CCTBX-fedora32).
-Although this approach uses conda to install the dependencies, it does not require creating an environment.
+This approach does not require creating an environment.
 Supplement this protocol with the following commands.

 ```bash